-If you’ve ever dealt with any type of real property, whether it’s undeveloped land, commercial space to set up a business, or residential property to buy your new home, then you’re familiar with the acre.
+If you’ve ever dealt with any type of real property, whether it’s vacant land, a commercial lot to set up a business, or residential property to buy your new home, then you’re familiar with the acre.
 Square feet and acres are the standard units of measurement we use to describe the size of real estate.
 But have you ever stopped to think about what an acre actually is, where it came from, why we use it, and why it’s the size it is?

 Most people probably haven't, and you can’t blame them in the busy world we live in.
 They just accept that the acre is what we use to quantify land and move on to the next item on their checklist.
 Not only is it interesting, but it can be extremely beneficial to take time out of your busy schedule to contemplate the things we do and why we do them.
 Sometimes people continue to do things a certain way simply because that’s the way it's always been done, when there may be a much better option available if we’ll stop to take a look.